ryanatkn/gro/src/lib/docs/config.md

 mutate the `pkg`, return new data, or return `null` to be a no-op.

-Writing to `.well-known/package.json` is unstandardized behavior that repurposes [Well-known URIs](https://wikipedia.org/wiki/Well-known_URIs) for Node packages to provide conventional metadata for deployed websites.
+Writing to `.well-known/package.json` is unstandardized behavior that extends [Well-known URIs](https://wikipedia.org/wiki/Well-known_URIs) for Node packages to provide conventional metadata for deployed websites.
 The motivating usecase is [a docs website](https://docs.fuz.dev/) that includes the metadata of many repos.